FrancescoDiCursi/DH-Seminars-project/Python scripts/README.md

 - <b>csv_folders</b>: where csvs are stored in order to be cleaned (used as input folder by "cleaning csvs.ipynb" or "spacy.ipynb");
 - <b>clean_csv_folders</b>: where final csvs are stored (used as output folder by "cleaning csvs.ipynb")
 - <b>NEW_csv_folders</b>: where "New scraping.ipynb" and "spacy.ipynb" are stored and handled.

+<b>NOTE</b>: in the final version, only "New scraping.ipynb" and "spacy.ipynb" have been used.